hungms/abdabpip/README.md

 ## detectBCR
-An R package to detect and visualize antigen-specific BCRs and clonotypes by cross-referencing individual query sequence to our manually curated collection of known antigen-binding BCR contigs.
+An R package to detect and visualize antigen-specific BCRs by cross-referencing individual query sequence to our manually curated collection of known antigen-binding BCR contigs.

-The package consist 2 functions to determine if how similar your BCR contigs are to an antigen-specific BCR.
+The package consist 2 main functions :

-`get_reference()` allows users to
-* Request reference database for known antigen-specific BCR contigs.
+`get_reference()` allows users to request a reference database of BCR contigs specific for the antigen of interest.

-`match_CDR3()` allows users to
+`find_publicBCR()` allows users to
-* Filter individual query BCR contigs by matching heavy/light chain VJ gene usage with reference BCR contigs.
+* Select query BCR contigs with matching heavy/light chain VJ gene usage with reference BCR contigs
-* Determine minimum `levenshtein` or `hamming` distances for query CDR3 sequences to matched reference CDR3 sequences.
+* Determine how similar each query CDR3 amino acid (AA) sequence is to all antigen-specific CDR3 AA sequences

 ## Installation
 ```{r}